PaulKissinger/LetsTrust/README.md

   * Inlcude some scripts to patch your kernel, example for Raspbian

 * TPM_reset_with_GPIO.sh
-  * Reset the LetsTrust TPM with a pintoggle, only for development!
+  * Reset the LetsTrust-TPM with a pintoggle, only for development!